Webhook

 To verify:

-- Compute the expected signature using your secret
+v0=value on commas - Compute the expected signature using each active secret you accept

 - Optionally reject requests with old timestamps to prevent replay attacks